-Boutique Consulting Personal Financial Advising ♦ Information Technology On-Line Financial Services ♦ Engineering Interactive Media and Game Development ♦ Management Engineering and Design Software ♦ Telecommunications Organic Value-Added Agriculture Products ♦ Other professional fields Food Product Manufacturing Environmental Technology Agri-Tourism Green Building Architecture services Research and development Construction Links to Environmental Technology Integrated Wealth Management Outdoor Recreation and Equipment Arts & Crafts Alternate Healing and Meditation Alternative Medicine Bio-tech Emergency Care Services
+Boutique Consulting Personal Financial Advising Information Technology On-Line Financial Services ♦ Engineering Interactive Media and Game Development ♦ Management Engineering and Design Software ♦ Telecommunications Organic Value-Added Agriculture Products Other professional fields Food Product Manufacturing Environmental Technology Green Building Architecture services Research and development Construction Links to Environmental Technology Integrated Wealth Management Agri-Tourism Outdoor Recreation and Equipment Arts & Crafts Alternate Healing and Meditation Alternative Medicine Bio-tech Emergency Care Services

 &lt;sup>1 Businesses targeted for the county should include primary engines of growth (attracting wealth and investment to the region) rather than only secondary, local-serving activities.
 The average size of firms targeted for the county should be no bigger than the largest firms currently operating in Marin.

-- EC-1.b Streamline Minor Project Review.
-Amend the Development Code to streamline review for minor projects with minimal environmental impact, such as interior tenant improvements, that enhance development for businesses targeted in program EC-1.a. - EC-1.c Facilitate Digital Infrastructure.
-Amend the County Development Code as necessary to facilitate installation of digital communications infrastructure for businesses. - EC-1.d Involve the Economic Commission.
-Support the work of the Marin Economic Commission to inform decision-makers regarding economic policy. - EC-1.e Solicit iInput and aAssistance from the Workforce Investment Board regarding the needs and recommendations for training and retraining the workforce. - EC-1.f Inventory Available Space.
-Work with local cities and towns, chambers of commerce and real estate representatives to inventory existing business space and vacant and underutilized commercial sites. - EC-1.g Intensify Uses.
-Encourage the Redevelopment Agency to pursue intensification and re-use of underutilized sites that further the goals and policies of the Countywide Plan. - EC-1.h

-Encourage Transit-oriented Development.

-Work with local cities and towns to encourage patterns of commercial development that support use of public transit, including modifying development regulations to facilitate commercial and/or mixed use projects at sites near transit stops.

-- EC-1.i Buy Green and Low-packaging Products.

-Purchase products from local green

-businesses (certified by appropriate

-authorities) and that have minimal or no

-packaging and high recycled-material

-content; use renewable energy and

-environmentally friendly printing resources
+EC-1.b Streamline Minor Project Review.
+Amend the Development Code to streamline review for minor projects with minimal environmental impact, such as interior tenant improvements, that enhance development for businesses targeted in program EC-1.a.
+EC-1.c Facilitate Digital Infrastructure.
+Amend the Couffacilitate installation of digital communications in EC-1.d Involve the Economic Commission.
+Support the work of the Marin Economic Commission to inform decision-makers regarding economic policy.
+EC-1.e Solicit iInput and aAssistance from the Workfo needs and recommendations for training and re EC-1.f Inventory Available Space.
+Work with local cities and towns , chambers of commerce and real estate representatives to inventory existing business space and vacant and underutilized commercial sites.
+"In [our company], there is a direct link between the energy EC-1.g Intensify Uses.
+Encourage the Redevelopment Agency to pursue intensification and re-use of underutilized sites that further the goals and policies of the Countywide Plan. we consume and the emissions we release into the environment.
+Cutting energy consumption means reducing emissions - it's a simple EC-1.h Encourage Transit-oriented Development.
+Work with local cities and towns to encourage patterns of commercial development that support use of public transit, including modifying development regulations to facilitate commercial and/or mixed use projects at sites near transit stops. equation.
+And cutting energy consumption also makes good business sense.
+[O]ne of the ways we become more competitive is by driving down energy costs by becoming more energy efficient."
+EC-1.i Buy Green and Low-packaging Products.
+Purchase products from local green businesses (certified by appropriate authorities) and that have minimal or no packaging and high recycled-material content; use renewable energy and environmentally friendly printing resources whenever possible. - Dan Paszkowski, Vice President, Economic Affairs, Mining Association of Canada (MAC) EC-1.j Promote Green Purchasing.
+Encourage public a establish sustainable procurement programs throinformation.

-whenever possible.